MaVdbussche/nozc/README.md

 ## Install

-This application does not need to be installe _per se_.
+This application does not need to be installed _per se_.
 Instead, you will find in the [releases](releases) folder all versions of nozc published to date, both in `.tar` and `.zip` formats.\
 Please take note that the last version should always be used; no support will be offered for outdated versions.